SpinyN0rman/sophienorthroptech/content/posts/thankful-thursday.md

 Ration Queer Eye

 party in the morning meant we brushed our teeth, styled our hair, girls even put lipstick on!
 So instinctive, I very rarely wear makeup!

+Clapped out the window at 20:03 for NHS staff, almost forgetting until I heard fireworks and eventually it clicked and I sprang to my feet!